ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Installation Guide.md

     2. The `-it` flag is used to run the Docker container in interactive mode
     3. The `-p` flag is used to map the port `8502` on the host machine to the port `8502` on the Docker container
     4. The `app` at the end of the command specifies the name of the Docker container to run.
-This should match the name that you have tagged the Docker container with in the previous step
+This should match the name that you have tagged the Docker container within the previous step
 2. Open your web browser and navigate to `http://localhost:8502` to access the application running inside the Docker container